Capturing alternative data in practice: Transform news sentiment into actionable insights

 How do you apply these insights at Quoniam in the investment process?

-While we are looking at including neural network derived data representations into investment strategies, the proposed approach will be at first most helpful in the research process itself.
+The proposed approach is helpful in the research process itself.
 One example is the review of datasets containing text-derived numerical sentiment scores for many topics.
 The framework outlined in the paper gives us a very competitive benchmark approach that can directly produce actionable signals.

 YOU MIGHT ALSO BE INTERESTED IN